HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 ## Fundamental

 As said before, HVML is a programmable markup language.
-You know that HTML uses markups to define a static document and text in the document, while HVML uses markups to define a program structure and the data.
+You know that HTML uses markups to define a static document and the text contents in a document, while HVML uses markups to define a program structure and the data.
 In other words, HTML is static, while HVML is programmable and dynamic.

 For example, the following HTML file defines a document with a paragraph which contains `Hello, world!`: